-The Parker-style “G2” refill is one of the the most common pen refills sold today.
-The long-standing design is not only an internationally accepted standard, but it is a size and shape that is conducive to making great pens.
+The “Parker-style” or G2 refill is one of the the most common pen refills sold today.
+This long-standing design is not only an internationally accepted ISO standard, but is a size and shape that is conducive to making great pens.

-So with thousands of different pen bodies to choose from, which Parker-style G2 refills should you be buying?
+So with thousands of different refills to choose from, which Parker-style G2 refills should you be buying?

 What Is A Parker-Style G2 Refill?

 This type of refill is commonly associated with Parker pens so it’s known informally as “Parker-style” refill, but the design is actually based on an international standard set by the International Organization for Standardization.
 ISO calls this size “G2” hence this officially a G2 refill.